Aidancm1/regular-expression/README.md

 - `^` Character acts as the start of a regular expression.
 - -`$` Character acts as the end of a regular expression.
 ### Quantifiers
+Quantifiers specify how many times a character must be present in the input for a match to be found.
+The quantifier can be identified in the example regex towards the end. `([a-z\.]{2,6})$\`.
+The `anchor` `$` can be seen towards the end.
+However, the a-z will only be searched in lengths of 2 to 6 characters long.
 ### Grouping Constructs

 ### Bracket Expressions